devops329/devops/instruction/unitTesting/unitTesting.md

 This is not very interesting from a coverage perspective, but it does demonstrate that you are configured correctly.

-Make sure you commit and push you code at this important milestone.
+Make sure you commit and push your code at this important milestone.

 ## Mocking dependencies